-A team of five experienced Pension personnel were seconded to the McCloud Team early 2021; the prime purpose of which is to oversee the application of the McCloud remedy to member benefits.
+A team of five experienced Pension personnel were seconded to the McCloud Team on 1st January 2021; the prime purpose of which was to oversee the application of the McCloud remedy to member benefits.
 In readiness of the application of the McCloud remedy, there has been considerable employer engagement whilst undertaking an in-depth data cleansing exercise to ensure the accuracy of all part-time hours and service breaks recorded on member records.
+To-date the Team have undertaken the following member data rectification: